stelmo/eQuilibrator.jl/docs/src/examples.md

 !!! note "Variable names"
-    While it is tempting to name a variable `temperature` or `ionic_strength`, these are exported functions and will be over-written if you assigned that name to a variable.
+    While it is tempting to name a variable `temperature` or `ionic_strength`, these are the names of exported functions.
+Defining variables with these names will over-write these functions.

 It is possible to change the state of the system after initialization.
 ```